 For better or worse, PowerPoint presentations are used at some point in every business.
 Even as competitors have attempted to challenge it, the Microsoft program has remained a staple of pretty much every boardroom meeting and keynote address known to man.
-But while it has successfully maintained its place on people’s taskbars, its various features have been used and abused in ways so terribly consistent that it’s time to address them head on.
-Which is why, today, in the bluntest way possible, I’m going to take you through the worst ways to use PowerPoint, and the best ways to avoid making your presentations less distracting and more effective.
+But while it has successfully maintained its place on people’s taskbars, its various features have been used and abused in ways so terribly consistent that it’s time to address them head-on.
+Which is why, today, in the bluntest way possible, I’m going to take you through the worst ways to use PowerPoint, and how to avoid them.

 Too much text in bullet points